 Granada Metro - Map and Stations, Timetables, Prices and Where to Buy

-The Granada Metro crosses the city from north to south, joining the capital with the nearby villages of Armilla, Albolote and Maracena.
+The Granada Metro crosses the city from north to south, connecting the capital with nearby villages of Armilla, Albolote and Maracena.

-Probably the correct name should be the Light Metro or Trams, because only three stops are underground.
+Probably the correct name should be the Light Metro or Trams, as only three stops are underground.

-The average speed, that includes stops at metro stations, is approximately 20 kilometers per hour, with a 20 second stop.
-Each train will have air conditioning, video surveillance cameras and capacity for 200 people.
+The average speed, which includes stops at metro stations, is approximately 20 kilometers per hour, with a 20-second stop.
+Each train has air conditioning, video surveillance cameras, and a capacity for 200 people.

 The metro has a length of 15.9 km and 26 stations.
-The 83% of its route are on the surface and the 17% underground.
+83% of its route is above ground, and 17% is underground.

 The metro stations are: